 Unlike Gmail’s tabs, labels don’t make messages “go” anywhere by default.
 However, you can make them act more like folders if you wish.
 To do this, access an individual message, and then click on the Folder icon at the top of the screen.
 In the “Move to” menu, choose a label.

 2. Optimize Your Inbox Density Display

 Your interface has a number of display settings to help you organize Gmail according to your needs.
 The gear icon on the top right of your screen hides the Display Settings feature, which comes with three options: Comfortable, Default, and Compact.

 Compact view lets you maximize screen area usage so you can scan over as many messages as possible at one time.
 The comfortable view shows less messages at once, but it can feel more "comfortable" if you're the type to feel overwhelmed by seeing a ton of messages within the compact view.

 Default shows more information about each message in your inbox.
 For example, you can see attachments in each message in your inbox before opening it.

 Gmail does its best to detect which messages and conversations (threads) may be more important to you than others.

-It highlights top conversations with the green arrow beside the star icon.
+It highlights top conversations with the yellow arrow beside the star icon.
 In theory, this helps you spot the most valuable content in your inbox.